hocuscodus/qed-lang/tutorial.md

     5 + b * 2
     fib(10);

-Before evaluating a list of statements, QED allocates a chunk of memory for non-void expression values.
-This chunk of memory is considered a QED object.
-When evaluating non-void expressions, return values are stored in the associated object.
+For any statement list, the QED compiler identifies the statements that have simple or block expressions in the second category (not returning void).
+For these statements, it reserves a field in memory that will hold its return value.
+The resulting set of fields is the QED object.

+At runtime, a QED object is allocated before running the list of statements.
+Then, each statement is evaluated as usual.
+However, the return values of non-void expressions are stored in the QED object, initializing it.

 | "John";<br>println("Hello");<br>4 + 3 * 2 - 1; | sdfadfasd  |
 |------------------------------------------------------|---|